 November 15, 2021 | By Admin

 Google Blacklist Check

 If you are planning on purchasing a domain name or you run a website and notice a sudden decrease in traffic, the website may have been blacklisted by Google.
+Google blacklist check is the best option before you buy a domain for your business.
 Cyber attacks are on the rise, and hackers may attack a site and steal or corrupt the data.

-Google scans all the websites, and all potentially malicious websites are removed from its index and placed in the Google blacklist.
-It is essential to check if your site is in the blacklist so that you can take measures to remove the malware or other problems and get out of the blacklist.
-Websites see 95% traffic decrease after being in the backlist, so it is important to come out of the list.
+Google Blacklist Checker - Google scans all the websites, and all potentially malicious websites are removed from its index and placed on the Google blacklist.
+It is essential to check if your site is on the blacklist so that you can take measures to remove the malware or other problems and get out of the blacklist.
+Websites see a 95% traffic decrease after being on the blacklist, so it is important to come out of the list.

 Look for malware warning messages

 The best browsers used by people have their own way of promoting the users about a malicious website with malware.
 Users will receive warnings when they are about to open a website with malware.
 This is done to prevent users from visiting the website.
 Some of the messages that show up are:

 All these messages are not from Google, but they are helpful in warning users from visiting websites that may contain malware and deceptive, harmful links.